-The MVVM design pattern has been supported by WPF for desktop platforms for more than a decade but has only recently started making inroads into mobile platforms.
+The MVVM design pattern has been supported by WPF for desktop platforms for more than a decade, but has only recently starting making inroads into mobile platforms.
 Xamarin Forms provides the most mature MVVM support for both Android and iOS.
-This isn’t surprising since Xamarin is a cross-platform development solution that is essentially a port of Microsoft’s .NET architecture and WPF framework to Android and iOS.
+This isn’t surprising since Xamarin is a cross-platform development solution that is essentially a part of Microsoft’s .NET architecture and WPF framework to Android and iOS.

 While Apple hasn’t yet announced any direct support for the MVVM design pattern, there are indeed ways to take advantage of MVVM for iOS app development.
 For example, third-party libraries, such as ReactiveCocoa, have stepped up and filled the gap by providing a data-binding mechanism.
 The data-binding of ReactiveCocoa isn’t integrated into the UI layout files as it is with WPF and Android; instead, the bindings are initialized with code.
 Implementing the MVVM pattern for iOS may not be quite as straightforward as with the other platforms, but it is still a very viable solution that Syncro Medical has found to be very successful.